GregaVrbancic/homebrew-hpc/README.md

 ## Disclaimer

 I am not an author of the software available via this homebrew tap.
-Also, the homebrew formulas available in this repository are tested only on Mac OS Catalina and Arch linux.
+Also, the homebrew formulas available in this repository are tested only on:

+- Mac OS Catalina
+- Arch linux
+- Linux Mint
+- MX Linux